21st Amendment Brewery: Beers

-21st Amendment's slogan, "Celebrate the right to be original," is displayed on many of their cans, 6-pack and 4-pack carriers, posters, merchandise and website.
+21st Amendment's slogan, "Celebrate the right to be original," was displayed on many of their cans, 6-pack and 4-pack carriers, posters, merchandise and website.

 They brew and can several year-round beers including Brew Free! or Die IPA, Blood Orange Brew Free! or Die IPA, Blah Blah Blah Double IPA, El Sully Mexican-style Lager; seasonal beers including Hell or High Watermelon wheat, Tasty IPA, and Fireside Chat winter spiced ale; and limited-offering Insurrection Series beers.
 Historically, this included beers like Hop Crisis Imperial IPA, Monks Blood Belgian-style dark ale, Marooned on Hog Island oyster stout, and He Said Belgian Tripel/He Said Baltic Porter.
 They also offer a rotating assortment of beers that are available on tap only.

 The 21st Amendment has also brewed a few of their brands at F.X.
 Matt in Utica, New York as part of their partnership with Brooklyn Brewery.